![]() |

 $r->hostname

-(if not set already) using the (scheme://host:port
+(if not set already) using the (scheme://host:port) parts of the

-passed $uri
+passed $uri.

-Get the current request's parsed uri object
+parsed_uriGet the current request's parsed uri object

 my $uri = $r->parsed_uri();